Drock91/DK_WAVE_7_XRPLGRANT/README.md

 ---OVERVIEW---

-Welcome to DragonKill.online, a decentralized MMO metaverse where virtual currencies and assets take a new dimension.
-This project utilizes the latest technologies to provide a seamless, reliable, and secure gaming experience.
+Welcome to DragonKill.online, an innovative 2D fantasy Massively Multiplayer Online Role-Playing Game (MMORPG) that incorporates Play-to-Earn mechanisms and blockchain technology.
+Designed with a decentralized architecture, our metaverse offers an unparalleled, secure, and reliable gaming experience.
+In DragonKill, players have the opportunity to earn DKP tokens, which are seamlessly tradeable on the XRP Ledger decentralized exchange for a variety of currencies.
+Additionally, DKP can be converted into in-game gold, allowing players to engage with our in-game marketplace and cover associated gameplay costs.

 ---FEATURES---